Attawapiskat First Nation: Reserves

 The community's main reserve is Attawapiskat 91A, located on the bank of the Attawapiskat River near the west coast of James Bay.
 Most of the population lives on that site, having formerly mostly lived on Attawapiskat 91, a larger site located further inland on the Ekwan River.

 Demographics

 The people of Attawapiskat are part of the Swampy Cree, also called Nehinaw or Mushkegowuk.
 An individual of the Swampy Cree is referred to in their language as "inninew" (a person, part of the Cree people).
 They are a division of the wider Cree Nation whose territory extends from northern Saskatchewan, through northern Manitoba along the Saskatchewan River, down the coast of Hudson's Bay and inland areas of Northern Ontario, through to the James Bay coast.

 Population

 As of the 2021 Canadian census, Attawapiskat 91A had a population of 1,586.
 As of May 2025, the First Nation had a registered population of 3,793, of whom 2,007 reportedly lived on their Nation's own reserve, 88 on other reserves, and 26 on their Nation's own crown land, the remaining 1,672 living elsewhere.

+Population history

+The commissioners responsible for the Treaty 9 adhesion signing on August 1, 1930 reported a population of 583.